 METHOD OF NOTIFICATION TO PLAN PARTICIPANTS, BENEFICIARIES AND DEPENDENTS

 - Regular USPS mail is the preferred and recommended method of notification/delivery; however, it is important to verify terms of notification in an individual employee’s personnel records.

 - Email/Electronic notification is also an option, but must be in accordance with the DOL electronic delivery requirements.
 It is a good idea to send out a hard copy of the notification via USPS, and follow up with an electronic/email notification to the plan participant.
 As an employer you must stress that the participant is responsible to provide a copy to their Medicare eligible dependents who may be covered under the health plan.

 - Website notification – In addition to the above methods, the employer must also post the disclosure notice on the company intranet or employee accessible area of the website.
 It is also recommended that the link to the creditable coverage notice is also made available.

 - COBRA qualified beneficiaries – It is important to note that this group of beneficiaries may no longer have access to the company website.
 In this instance certified USPS mail, is the recommended method of notification.

 Remember, the model notices are available on the CMS website (see the Model Notices/Sample Letters link above) and may be modified to fit the needs/personalization of your organization.
 If you are unclear as to how to do this, please contact a FosterThomas Employee Benefits Specialist for assistance.

-If you need assistance with your Medicare Part D 2018 Notice, contact a FosterThomas Employee Benefits Specialist for guidance.
+Need assistance with your Medicare Part D 2019 Notice?
+Contact a FosterThomas Employee Benefits Specialist for guidance!